matt-harvey/tabulo/README.md

 once per line, so that each line of the cell will have the escape sequence applied to it separately (ensuring the styling doesn't bleed into neighbouring cells).

+If the content of a cell has been [truncated](#overflow-handling), then whatever colours or other styling apply to the cell content will also be applied the truncation indicator character.

+<a name="styling-column-headers"></a>
+#### Styling column headers

 If you want to apply colours or other styling to the content of a column header, as opposed to cells in the table body, use the `header_styler` option, e.g.: